TrueNASTrueNAS Nightly Development Documentation

 Description(Optional) Enter a description of your choosing.
 For example, the type of OS for the VM or the VM use.

 System ClockSelect the method to use to set the system the VM from the dropdown list.
-Options are Local which uses the TrueNAS SCALE system clock setting, or UTC to use the Coordinated Universal Time clock.
+Options are Local which uses the TrueNAS system clock setting, or UTC to use the Coordinated Universal Time clock.
 The default is Local.

 Boot MethodSelect the boot method option from the dropdown list.
 Options are UEFI for newer operating systems or Legacy BIOS for older operating systems that only support BIOS booting.